pkelaita/Cliff/README.md

 cliff "kill the process that's running on port 8080"
 ```

-If you want to specify which model to use, you can do so with the `--model` flag.
+If you want to specify which model to use, you can do so with the `--model` or `-m` flag.

 ```
 cliff --model gpt-4o kill the process running on port 8080